 It is after taking in this magnificent temple of Preah Vihear that you remember “I have to return to Phnom Penh”.
 Oh well!
 That’s the great part of Cambodia, there is always an adventure to experience.

 If you have not considered volunteering for a Cambodian charity, it is never too late – teaching English is always in demand.
-We all have skills that others will find useful.
-You can use our links to book hotels or contribute to our mission by having a holiday!
+We all have skills that others will find useful and quite possibly life changing.
+You can use our links to book hotels and contribute to our mission by having a holiday!